Grand Rounds

 Assistant Professor of Clinical Anesthesiology

-Chief, Division of Obstetric Anesthesiology
+Division of Pediatric Anesthesiology

 Weill Cornell Medicine

-Professor of Clinical Anesthesiology
+Division of Cardiac Anesthesiology

 Weill Cornell Medicine